tldr-pages/tldr/pages/linux/warp-diag.md

 > See also: `warp-cli`.
 > More information: <https://developers.cloudflare.com/warp-client/setting-up/linux>.

-- Generate a complete zipped log file of the `warp-cli` process:
+- Generate a zip file with information about the system configuration and the WARP connection:

 `warp-diag`